User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Results

-We asked five LLMs (Gemma-3, GPT-5, Llama-3.3, Mistral, and Qwen-3) to answer the same set of questions given to participants in the user study.
-We refer to these five as proxy LLMs to distinguish them from the LLM, GPT-5, that was used to generate responses to each scenario.
-We compared participants' judgements to proxy LLMs' evaluations to determine how well they can estimate user perceptions.
+We used five proxy LLMs (Gemma-3, GPT-5, Llama-3.3, Mistral, and Qwen-3) to complete the same survey as in the user study.
+We compared participants' and proxy LLMs' evaluations to assess how well proxy LLMs estimate user perceptions.

-\paragraph{Proxy LLMs' evaluations are self-consistent} Prior work has documented that LLMs may respond to the same prompt in different ways~\cite{kuhn_semantic_2022,wu_estimating_2025,lin_llm_2025} across multiple runs, so we asked each proxy LLM to rate each scenario five times (i.e., five runs), totaling $5\times 90 = 450$ evaluations per proxy LLM.
-We found proxy LLMs to be quite consistent in their evaluations.
-For each proxy LLM, treating one evaluation per run as an individual coder, we found that the lowest Krippendorff's $\alpha$ was 0.88 (Mistral), and the highest was 0.98 (Qwen-3), as shown in~\cref{tab:across-five-runs-k-alpha}.
-In addition to being self-consistent, we found that proxy LLMs also moderately agreed ($\alpha=0.77$) with each other across the 25 evaluations per scenario.

-\paragraph{Proxy LLMs' evaluations weakly or moderately correlate with the average evaluations of participants} In~\cref{subsubsec:results:users-disagreements}, we shared that participants often disagreed with each other when evaluating the same scenarios.
-That said, we calculated the mean evaluations from participants per scenario per survey question, and wanted to see whether proxy LLMs could estimate that.
-We computed the Spearman's rank coefficient ($\rho$) between the mean participant evaluations and proxy LLM evaluations and only found a weak or moderate correlation ($0.24\leq\rho\leq 0.68$) for all survey questions (see~\cref{tab:users-v-llms-spearman-rho}).